- Sphere Engine overview

 Sphere Engine features

-Sphere Engine supports the majority of popular programming languages, including C++, C#, Go, Haskell, Java, Kotlin, Node.js, PHP, Python, Ruby, Scala or Swift.
+The Compilers and the Problems module supports the majority of popular programming languages, including C++, C#, Go, Haskell, Java, Kotlin, Node.js, PHP, Python, Ruby, Scala, or Swift.

 A separate part of the documentation contains a complete list of supported languages.